Katherine Stapleton

 About me

-I am an Economist in the World Bank's Macroeconomics, Trade and Investment Global Practice.
-I am also a Research Associate at Oxford University's Department of Economics and Center for the Study of African Economies and an External Research Fellow at the UK's Institute for the Future of Work.
+I am also a Research Associate at Oxford University's Department of Economics and Center for the Study of African Economies.
+I previously held positions in the World Bank's Development Economics Research Group, as an External Research Fellow at the UK's Institute for the Future of Work, a Visiting Researcher at Stanford's Department of Economics and a Fellow of the Overseas Development Institute.

 Research